 Asbestos Roofs, Ceilings and Shingles Removal

 Begin from the top and remove asbestos roofing material or siding with a flat pry bar, and wet the scraped material.
 Afterwards, dispose it cautiously in a sealed plastic bag at a hazardous waste landfill.

-It depends mostly of the thickness of the asbestos shingles, since the thin ones (about 1/8 of an inch) has a 50-60 years’ durability, while the thicker asbestos shingles (about 1/4 of an inch) may have lifespan up 85 years.
+It depends mostly on the thickness of the asbestos shingles, since the thin ones (about 1/8 of an inch) has a 50-60 years’ durability, while the thicker asbestos shingles (about 1/4 of an inch) may have a lifespan up 85 years.
 Usually, the durability of cement asbestos roof shingles is significantly shorter than of the siding panels.

 Providing the asbestos fibres are not disturbed (for examples cut or drilled), it is not likely that the fibres will become airborne, and hence dangerous.

 Asbestos was banned from utilizing in the ‘70s, after approximately forty years of widely using asbestos siding in building industry.
 Asbestos was chiefly used in siding thanks to its fireproof properties.

 It is legal for homeowners to remove asbestos, but this is not advised, as not professionally conducted asbestos removal may leave fibres in the air that may be breathed in.
 There are, however, certain circumstances in which homeowners are limited when it comes do-it-yourself getting rid of this treacherous substance from residential properties.
 Although, if the material is in any way damaged, we recommend consulting an expert in asbestos removal.
 To determine if the substance is not firmly bound, contact Blue A Ltd to undergo professional tests.

-The greatest threat comes from asbestos that is friable and airborne, since that is the way in which asbestos fibres may enter one’s lungs.
+The greatest threat comes from asbestos that is friable and airborne since that is the way in which asbestos fibres may enter one’s lungs.
 As a matter of fact, asbestos is not dangerous unless it is deposited in one’s organism.
 Nonetheless, when asbestos is disturbed, for instance during refurbishment, it may be easily disintegrated.
-To some of illnesses that are caused by the asbestos fibres belong: asbestosis, asthma, cancer of respiratory tract, or mesothelioma.
+To some of the illnesses that are caused by the asbestos fibres belong asbestosis, asthma, cancer of the respiratory tract, or mesothelioma.

-On the one hand, asbestos containing roof shingles as such are not dangerous, but on the other hand this material was utilised years ago, and may soon start to deteriorate and consequently, release asbestos fibres.
+On the one hand, asbestos-containing roof shingles as such are not dangerous, but on the other hand, this material was utilised years ago, and may soon start to deteriorate and consequently, release asbestos fibres.

-The asbestos cement roof shingles – a combination of hydraulic cement and asbestos – was widely used mostly in United States owing to its resistance to fire and damage inflicted by insects, and its long durability.
+The asbestos cement roof shingles – a combination of hydraulic cement and asbestos – was widely used mostly in the United States owing to its resistance to fire and damage inflicted by insects, and its long durability.
 It was also inflexible, solid, as well as resistant to warping or rotting.